Skip to content

 The recycling containers will be accessed by a gantry arrangement with a ramped access route as well as steps, from where items can be placed in the containers.
 The incorporation of ramped access into the design is intended to ease access to the containers for disabled customers, those with mobility challenges and/or heavy items.
 Additional support can be provided by site staff upon request.

-The new recycling centre will have parking spaces for 16 cars, 7 of which are in directly in front of the steps.
-There are a further 5 spaces near the ramp including a dedicated disabled parking bay adjacent the start of the ramp.
+The new recycling centre will have parking spaces for 11 cars, all of which are in front of the steps or slope including a dedicated disabled parking bay.

 Access and highways